Faical-Ach/Projet-M207/README.md

 docker pull onosproject/onos
 ```

-# After cloning the repository with 'git clone', navigate into the project directory:
+# After cloning the repository with `git clone`, navigate into the project directory:

 ```bash
 cd Projet-M207